csu/modularity/README.md

 # modularity
-A library for managing dynamic modules in Python.
+A library for dynamically managing modules in Python.

 Used by: